marcosmoura/generator-scaffold/README.md

 ![Scaffold](http://marcosmoura.com/scaffold.png)

+## Install dependencies from a existent project

+If a project was built using Scaffold you need to install all dependencies locally to run and start.
+For this you just need to execute `yo scaffold:install` and the generator will install all NPM packages and all Bower dependencies.

 ## Grunt tasks

 This generator make use of various tools to improve your web development workflow when using Grunt: